ucsb-cs184-f24/team10AlcTracker/team/LEARNING.md

 # Maya Background:

 My background primarily consists of the foundational classes I've taken in Computer Science and also some hardware orientation projects that I've been involved in.
 I have experience in behavioral and mathematical modeling, as well as coding, and a end-to-end digital sound production.

+# Kevin's Background:

+My background is mostly C++ development (ML, computer graphics), as well as app development in CS156.
+I've done an internship which used Agile development with Scrum for project management.